Houston Cart & Wheelchair Accident Attorneys

 How Airlines Are Failing to Keep Passengers Safe in Houston, Texas

 When passengers require wheelchair or cart service, they’ll request it when ticketing.
 Those requests are then forwarded to contractors like ABM or PrimeFlight.
 The problem with this arrangement is that the contractor’s employees are rarely held to the same training and conduct standards as the airline’s employees.
 Passengers end up paying the price for low hiring standards, as these workers are not properly trained for this work.

-The same problem applies to airport cart accidents.
-Negligent drivers, high speeds, and crowded walkways means heightened danger for airline passengers traveling between gates.
-Cart accidents are no small thing.
+The same problem applies to airport cart accidents in Houston, Texas.
+Negligent drivers, high speeds, and crowded walkways mean heightened danger for airline passengers traveling between gates.
+Houston, Texas Cart accidents are no small thing.
 One crash in Minneapolis hospitalized two women.
 Another left a two-year-old boy with second-degree burns.
 Drivers who crashed carts blame airlines for pressuring them to get passengers to gates in less and less time.

 At the end of the day, it’s airlines and airports who are responsible for travelers’ safety.
 Airline policy creates a culture of negligence that values speed over safety.
 Airline policy allows third-party contractors to hire the cheapest, least-capable labor to mishandle people with disabilities.
 The only way to force airlines to change is to hold them accountable in court.
 Our Houston airport cart accident lawyers have spent 35+ years advocating for the victims of negligence.
 We’ve helped our clients get justice, allowing them to get better medical care, care for their basic needs, and affirm their dignity as human beings.
 We believe that airlines can do better—and holding them accountable for your injuries is one of the tried-and-true methods for making that happen.